-A good many people these to realize that seem days projects, large scale logging or mining operations, continued land developwill inevitably lead to a devestated and inhospitable environment.
-Yet for reason, despite this realization most people continue to accept and even endorse these practices, and generally maintain that they are necessary.
+good many people these А seem to realize that davs mega projects, large scale logging or mining operations, continued land developand will inevitably lead ments devestated and inhosto а pitable environment.
+Yet for despite this some reason, realization most people continue to accept and even endorse these practices, and generally maintain that they are necessary.
 One might well ask why a species of allegedly intelligent creatures would want to pursue this self-destructive way of thinking.
 The answer is simple enough: for the sake of jobs.